LLNL/fudge/doc/sphinx/tutorial/index.rst

       in a transport code;

-I will assume throughout this tutorial that you have correctly installed fudge (see :ref:`installation` if you haven't), the Python scripting language (version 2.7.x) and the Python extensions numpy and matplotlib.
+I will assume throughout this tutorial that you have correctly installed fudge (see :ref:`installation` if you haven't), the Python scripting language (version 2.7.x or 3.6.x and later) and the Python extensions numpy and matplotlib.
 I will also assume that you have working knowledge of the Python scripting language and that you are involved in nuclear data enterprise in some fashion (so I don't have to define things like "evaluation").